UK-Digital-Heart-Project/CardioNIfTI/README.md

 ### Run the Docker image

-Note the path to the folder on your desktop eg /c/Users/home/Desktop/CardioNIfTI/data and substitute <folder-path> within this command:
+Note the path to the data folder (containing the DICOM files) on your desktop eg `/c/Users/home/Desktop/CardioNIfTI/data` and substitute <folder-path> within this command:

 ```
 docker run -it --rm -v <folder-path>:/code/data gdoumou/auto_conversion